 We all find ourselves in uncharted territory.
 No single approach to disclosure will apply to all issuers; each one will need to consider its own specific facts and circumstances and assess these in real time.
 Because of the unprecedented and uncertain implications of the COVID-19 pandemic on issuers’ businesses, in circumstances where it is unclear, we encourage issuers to consult with their securities lawyers to help them assess when and how they should make a pandemic-related disclosure.

 1 This article is an overview of key Canadian public disclosure considerations.
+On May 6, 2020, staff of the Canadian Securities Administrators published a presentation that includes high-level guidance for Canadian public companies disclosing the impact of the COVID-19 pandemic on their businesses, financial condition and results of operations.
 Canadian reporting issuers that are subject to U.S. reporting obligations will also need to be mindful of U.S. public disclosure considerations.

 2 Similar relief has been provided by the U.S. Securities and Exchange Commission for U.S. periodic reports that were due to be filed between March 1 and April 30, 2020.
 However, this relief is not applicable to Canadian issuers that file their U.S. reports using the multijurisdictional disclosure system because the due date for these filings is determined by the corresponding Canadian disclosure deadlines.
 Information about the SEC’s relief can be found in SEC Provides Temporary Relief for Filers Affected by COVID-19.